 Fitness technology has come a long way, even since the research was conducted, and there are now so many tools for you to choose.

 You’ll find many different fitness apps as well as wearable tech that can track your workouts, help you record your goals and stay motivated!

-So what’s your reward going to be for reaching your fitness goals?
+So what’s your reward going to be for reaching your goals?

-You could choose something indulgent like a spa trip, or invest in a tool to improve your workout such as a Theragun.
+You could choose something indulgent like a spa trip, or invest in a recovery tool.

 Think about what a reward means to you.